cert-manager/website/content/en/docs/configuration/acme/http01/_index.md

 The added labels and annotations will merge on top of the cert-manager defaults, overriding entries with the same key.

-No other fields can be edited.
+No other fields of the `podTemplate` exist.